 FP Markets

-- Australia & CySEC regulated broker
+- Australia and CySEC regulated broker

 - MT4/MT5, TradingView, Ctrader, Iress